Human Resources Glossary

 Employees who disclose a company’s dangerous or illegal activity are called whistleblowers.

 The term refers to a chunk of the employee’s wages retained from their paycheck.
 The amount goes towards taxes and is indicated in the W-2 forms, generated by placing calculations from W-4 alongside the employee’s annual earnings.

-Also known as employees’ compensation, it refers to benefits paid to workers upon injury or disability on the job.
+Also known as employee compensation, it refers to benefits paid to workers upon injury or disability on the job.
 It can cover medical expenses, lost wages, death benefits, and rehabilitation costs.
-The coverage aims to protect both the employee and employer.
+The coverage aims to protect both the employee and the employer.
 Important to note: When employees accept this benefit, they relinquish their right to sue the employer when an issue occurs.

 This term refers to a mutually agreed leeway for employees to decide how to run their work day.
 It includes factors like when, where, how, and how long the employee works, as long as they deliver

 The workforce planning process involves examining an organization’s human resources (workforce) to determine future needs.
 In this analysis, the company looks into future expected skills supply and demands and formulates a plan to acquire new or build its existing workforce to satisfy the needs when the time comes.